Fast Identification of Transients: Applying Expectation Maximization to Neutrino Data: Introduction

-Conventional methods for identifying neutrino flares as in references \cite{2018Sci...361..147I, abbasi2021search, aartsen2015searches, 2021ApJ...911...67A} calculate signal weights for each event and apply brute force scans where all possible intervals of events with weights exceeding a certain threshold are either evaluated as possible starting and end times of a neutrino flare or used as a seed for subsequent optimization of parameters.
+Conventional methods for identifying background-dominated flares as in refs. \cite{2018Sci...361..147I, abbasi2021search, aartsen2015searches, 2021ApJ...911...67A} calculate signal weights for each event and apply brute force scans where all possible intervals of events with weights exceeding a certain threshold are either evaluated as possible starting and end times of a neutrino flare or used as a seed for subsequent optimization of parameters.
 In ref. \cite{2018Sci...361..147I}, the threshold was very small, i.e., all events better described by the signal hypothesis than the background hypothesis were identified as possible starting and endpoints.
 Adopting this approach leads to immense computing times.
-Especially since the available IceCube (or neutrino data in general with new neutrino telescopes in construction) keeps increasing, running expensive searches on large sections of the sky on 10+ years of neutrino data becomes more and more computationally infeasible.
+Especially since the available data of the IceCube Neutrino Observatory (or neutrino data in general with new neutrino telescopes in construction) keeps increasing, running expensive searches on large sections of the sky on 14+ years of neutrino data becomes more and more computationally infeasible.

-Increasing the signal weight threshold is one way to reduce the computing time.
-However, this also means evaluating reduced information and potentially favoring assumed source spectral indices since the assumed source spectral index enters the signal weight calculation.

-We investigated new approaches in ref. \cite{2022icrc.confE.940K, dissertation_martina} and conducted a first search applying an unsupervised machine learning algorithm on IceCube data in ref. \cite{martina_alert:2023icrc, alert_followup_paper, dissertation_martina}.
-We present this new method in detail and apply it to neutrino data to identify the neutrino flare of TXS~0506+056.
-For this, we use published data of through-going muon-tracks \cite{IceCube:2021xar} of the IceCube Neutrino Observatory with the open source framework SkyLLH\footnote{\url{https://github.com/icecube/skyllh}} \cite{skyllh:2023icrc}.
+Increasing the signal weight threshold is one way to reduce the computing time, as was done, for example, in ref. \cite{abbasi2021search}.
+However, this also means evaluating reduced information and potentially favoring specific model parameters since the assumed model parameters enter the signal weight calculation.
+References \cite{2022icrc.confE.940K, dissertation_martina} investigated new approaches, and we conducted a first search applying the method presented in this work (an unsupervised machine learning algorithm) on IceCube data in Ref.~\cite{martina_alert:2023icrc, alert_followup_paper, dissertation_martina}.
+In the following, we describe a general approach applicable to any model and data in Sec.~\ref{sec:flares} and show the application for identifying the neutrino flare of TXS~0506+056 in Sec.~\ref{sec:TXS}.
+For this, we analyze published data of through-going muon-tracks \cite{IceCube:2021xar} of the IceCube Neutrino Observatory using the open source framework SkyLLH\footnote{\url{https://github.com/icecube/skyllh}} \cite{skyllh:2023icrc}.